mrismanaziz/Reforestation/README.md

-## What do you call a dictionary on drugs?
-High definition.
+## What do you call a cow with two legs?
+Lean beef.